viebel/klipse/tutorial.md

     [cljs.js :as cljs]))
 ```

-We need a callback function as util to handle errors compilation.
+We need a callback function as util to handle errors occurred during compilation.

 ``` clojure
 (defn callback [{:keys [value error]}]